- Truancy Services

 Please use the Truancy Intervention Referral (PDF) to refer a student to the Restorative Justice Program - Early Intervention.
-INtervention referrals should be attached and emailed to the attorney's office.
+Intervention referrals should be attached and Truancy Intervention Referral.

 It is recommended that you print the completed referral and scan it in to save it for your records.
 Then, please email the scanned copy to Restorative Justice.
 This will ensure a successful submission.